facebook/react-native-website/docs/pressevent.md

 ### `pageY`

-Touch origin Y coordinate on the screen (root view).
+Touch origin Y coordinate on the screen (relative to the root view).

 | Type   | Optional |
 | ------ | -------- |